Andes Action’s Lead Administrative & Implementing Partner

-- An 18-year track record of community reforestation in Peru resulting in more than three million native trees planted to restore ecosystems that offset climate change, protect and create important water sources, provide habitat for endangered biodiversity, prevent erosion, and support indigenous communities.
+- A 20 year track record of community reforestation in Peru resulting in more than three million native trees planted to restore ecosystems that offset climate change, protect and create important water sources, provide habitat for endangered biodiversity, prevent erosion, and support indigenous communities.

 - Ecosystem protection, restoration and management of more than 30,000 hectares (74,000 acres) of critical habitat for biodiversity and climate change resiliency identified as conservation priorities by IUCN (International Union for Conservation of Nature), CEPF (Critical Ecosystem Partnership Fund), and within Peru’s National Plan of Action.
 Species benefiting include the Spectacled Bear, Marvelous Spatuletail, Royal Cinclodes, and Junin Grebe.

 ECOAN is a founder of the Andes Action initiative and its lead administrative and implementing organization.

 Constantino (Tino) Aucca, is a leading authority on community-based conservation, including the restoration and recovery of high Andes Polylepis forests.